typesense/typesense-website/docs-site/content/0.24.0/api/README.md

 - Support query replacement action in an override via the `replace_query` option.
 - Support an override to be active with a given time window via the `effective_from_ts` and `effective_to_ts` options.
 - Support `filter_by` rule in overrides.
-- New `--skip-writes` flag for starting Typesense in a mode that does not read recent writes in the Raft log.
+- New `--skip-writes` flag for starting Typesense in a mode that does not read writes from the Raft log.
 This is useful when the server has crashed due to some recent bad writes that you want to skip over temporarily.
 - New `--memory-used-max-percentage` and `--disk-used-max-percentage` flags for preventing writes when a specified memory/disk threshold is breached.